AlyceBrady/ramp/application/docs/rampDocs/TableSettings.md

 the Course Module Assignments table view includes information such as the instructor's name from the Person table.

+> Note: When Ramp/Smart checks to see whether a user is authorized to access
+> a table, the check also verifies that the user is authorized to access
+> any table from which data is being imported as well.

 In order for a table to "import" fields from another table, the table setting must establish the connection between the two tables.
 For example, using the following setting specification, the `Student`